kumahq/kuma-gui/packages/kuma-gui/src/app/x/components/x-badge/README.md

 The vast majority of the time we don't want these to truncate.
-We either use them for 'small thing' like ports, or we use them with tags/labels which we generally put within a `XTruncate` (and when we don't we don't want them truncated!)
+We either use them for 'small thing' like ports, or we use them with tags/labels which we generally put within a `KTruncate` (and when we don't we don't want them truncated!)

 XBadge doesn't truncate by default, but has all the same properties as a